ministryofjustice/moj-frontend/docs/components/add-another/_how-to-use.md

       <th scope="row" class="govuk-table__header">Error message</th>
       <td class="govuk-table__cell">Both</th>
       <td class="govuk-table__cell">Visible</td>
-      <td class="govuk-table__cell">- 'Add a name for referral 1' (for example)</td>
+      <td class="govuk-table__cell">'Add a name for referral 1' (for example)</td>
     </tr>
   </tbody>
 </table>

 ### The 'remove' button

 The 'remove' button is a [GOV.UK warning button](https://design-system.service.gov.uk/components/button/#warning-buttons).
-Do not change the button colour as users may select it in error thinking it's the 'add another' button.
+Do not change the button colour as users may confuse it with the 'add another' button (which it is sometimes next to).

 Do not change the button position, as this may make it harder for zoom users to use the component.

 ### Inline layout

 You should add no more than 3 fields to the inline layout (the remove button is not included in the 3 items).
-This is because it follows the [GOV.UK grid system](https://design-system.service.gov.uk/styles/layout/#using-the-grid-system).
+This is because the layout follows the [GOV.UK grid system](https://design-system.service.gov.uk/styles/layout/#using-the-grid-system).

 All the items and field labels need to fit on 1 line.
 You can read [GOV.UK guidance on sizing text inputs](https://design-system.service.gov.uk/components/text-input/#use-appropriately-sized-text-inputs).